NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Shatter Defenses.md

-**Requirements** A [[Conditions/Frightened|Frightened]] creature is in your melee reach.
+**Requirements** A [[Frightened|Frightened]] creature is in your melee reach.

 * * *

 Your offense exploits your enemy's fear.
 Make a melee Strike against a frightened creature.
-If you hit and deal damage, the target becomes [[Conditions/Off-Guard|Off-Guard]] until its frightened condition ends.
+If you hit and deal damage, the target becomes [[Off-Guard|Off-Guard]] until its frightened condition ends.
 If the target was already off-guard to you when you damaged it with this Strike, it can't reduce its frightened value below 1 until the start of your next turn.

 *Source: Pathfinder Player Core*
 *ORC*